Relative braid group symmetries on modified iquantum groups and their modules: New monomial bases of simple -modules

-In this section, we construct a quasi icanonical basis for any finite-dimensional simple $\U(\sl_3)$-module viewed as a $\Ui(\sl_3)$-module.
-We establish explicit transition matrices between the quasi icanonical basis and Lusztig's canonical basis on such a module.
+In this section, we construct a new monomial basis for any finite-dimensional simple $\U(\sl_3)$-module viewed as a $\Ui(\sl_3)$-module.
+We establish explicit transition matrices between the monomial basis and Lusztig's canonical basis on such a module.
 This section plays a preparatory role for Section~\ref{sec:quasisplit}.